rdharini2001/Multi-View-Perception/README.md

 # Multi-Robot Tracking and Data Association
 1. Execute the ```track_volta_annotated.py``` script.
 This is used for tracking one or more robots within the field of view of the camera.
 The corresponding track locations/pose of the robot are printed on every frame.
 2. COMING SOON - multi-robot multi-camera tracking
 3. The ```association.py``` script is used for associating multiple sensor measurements with respective tracks.
-It executes a Mahalanobis gating mechansim to acheive this.
+It internally runs a Hungarian algorithm which further involves minimization of a cost function leading to the assignments of measurements to corresponding tracks.
+The cost function depends on the norm of the covariance associated with the camera.
+Refer to the paper for more details.

 # Sensor Fusion
 1. In this work, we consider RTAB Map as the base RGBD SLAM framework.
 We use the [robot_localization](https://github.com/cra-ros-pkg/robot_localization) package and implement an extended Kalman filter to communicate with the RTAB map node.